slott56/building-skills-oo-design-book/source/roulette/cancellation.rst

 money, and can retire from the table happy.

 For each loss, however, the player adds the amount of the bet to the end of the sequence; this is a loss to be recouped.
-The next bet is designed to recoups the most recent loss and provide a small gain.
+The next bet is designed to recoup the most recent loss and provide a small gain.
 Multiple winning bets will recoup multiple losses, supplemented with small gains.